 So are these promotions worth doing?
 Here's what you need to keep in mind.

-Amazon Does Not Help Promote Your Offer.
-While your free or discount offer will appear on your Kindle eBook’s product page, Amazon is not going to do any special or additional promotion for your offer.
+- Amazon Does Not Help Promote Your Offer.
+While your free or discount offer will appear on your Kindle eBook’s product page, Amazon is not going to do any special or additional promotions for your offer.
 So, as just discussed, you’ll need to promote your special offer yourself.

 All in all, an occasional Free Kindle eBook or Kindle Countdown Deal can provide you a reason to promote your eBook on your website, email, or social media.
 Experiment with both to see if either or both work for your market and topic.
 Just be realistic with your sales and royalty expectations.